Garforth railway station: Services

+TransPennine Express trains only stop here in the morning and evening peak periods, with four trains to Manchester Victoria westbound calling (three of which continue to Liverpool Lime Street) in the morning and four eastbound in the evening, which run to either Redcar Central or Hull.
+Passengers otherwise must change at Leeds, York or Selby for onward connections.

 Proposed services

 National Express East Coast proposed to operate trains directly between Garforth and London from December 2009.
 This proposal was supported by the Office of the Rail Regulator in January 2009, however the Department of Transport had rejected the plans because the proposal would require changes to franchised services and there was not enough capacity for these services, however Virgin Trains East Coast had plans to increase capacity and introduce a number of direct services between Garforth and London from 2019.
 The plans have not as yet (summer 2019) been implemented, as VTEC no longer operates the East Coast franchise and a private successor is yet to be agreed upon.

 Other transport links

 The station has a taxi-office with the taxi rank directly outside the main buildings.
-Buses serve the station on Aberford Road, to which there is a direct link from the stations' footbridge.
+Buses serve the station on Aberford Road, to which there is a direct link from the stations' footbridge, as well as operate nearby from Main Street, just a short walk away.